We are committed to protecting your privacy, and promise to respect your personal information and do all we can to keep it safe.

 - If you have made a substantial gift to our work, we may contact you to thank you and to discuss how you might want to develop your interest in our work.
 This would be to include having a discussion with you about the methods of contact most suitable for you.

-We do not sell or share personal details to third parties for the purpose of their marketing.
+We never sell or share personal details to third parties for the purpose of their marketing

-From April 2018, we will process any new supporters’ data based on the consent you have given us.
+Since April 2018, we process any new supporters’ data based on the consent you have given us.

-You can change or stop what you receive from us at our postal address or email: Info@mildmay.org, telephone: 020 7 613 6311
+You can change or stop what you receive from us by contacting us by email: email@example.com, telephone: 020 7613 6311, or by writing to us:

 Protecting your personal information